 6. The innings will conclude when either all the overs have been bowled or Seven (7) Batsmen have been dismissed.
 No last man batting allowed.
 After 7 wickets are lost, it is considered “All Out”.

 7. Each team has the option to retire active batsmen, so that others can participate.
+The retired batsman can resume batting at any time.

 8. NO Balls and WIDE Balls shall incur a penalty of one (1) run.
 There are no bouncer rules and any ball over the batsman's shoulder height while the batsman is standing at the crease will be deemed a No-Ball except when the batsman has advanced down the pitch.

 Extra Balls shall be awarded for either infringement.
 (Over) Lines will be marked to assist the umpire in the calling of wide ball